Facts and Figures

 Young people participating in Connect

-90% of young people agreed or strongly agreed that they were more confident in playing their instrument.
+95% of young people agreed or strongly agreed that they are proud of the progress they have made in learning music

-89% of young people agreed or strongly agreed that they were comfortable trying new things.
+95%of young people agreed or strongly agreed that they have got better at playing their instrument

-83% of young people agreed or strongly agreed that they did something they didn’t know they were capable of.
+85% of young people agreed or strongly agreed that they did something they didn’t know they were capable of

 Teachers participating in Connect